 If you don't have alum or a styptic pencil, you can use flour or corn starch to help stop bleeding.
 Pack a small amount in the cut nail end and apply pressure.
 Holding ice on the cut surface (if the dog will allow) will also help stop bleeding.

-Excellent photo tutorial on how to trim a cat's nails and the tools you will need.
+An excellent photo tutorial on how to trim a cat's nails and the tools you will need.
 From Washington State University.

-Excellent photo tutorial on how to trim a dog's nails.
+An excellent photo tutorial on how to trim a dog's nails.
 From Washington State University.

 Glossary Term: Polydactyl